Combining the best that urban agriculture and supermarkets offer: A community around abundant, fresh and sustainably produced food.

 Berlin's cityscape with the famous TV tower at Alexanderplatz.

 Berlin is a city state and the capital of Germany.
 It is surrounded by the rural federal state of Brandenburg.
 The population density of 4,088 inhabitants per km² is relatively low in comparison to other world metropoles.
 44% of the urban area are green spaces.
-Summer temperatures up to 37°C pull Berliners to the many lakes in and around the city.
+Summer temperatures up to 40°C pull Berliners to the many lakes in and around the city.
 The winters, in contrast, are notoriously dark and cold.

 Berlin's difficult history is well-documented, so I focus on the city's feeling and culture.
 In my personal perception, Berlin has a heavy soul – you definitely still feel the historical divide between East and West from 1961 to 1989.
 Loneliness is a big issue due to 'big-city anonymity'.
 At the same time, Berlin radiates an incredible lightness, allowing for personal freedom and expression.
 Internationally, it is known as a creative hotspot attracting artists from all over the world.
 World cultural heritage museums, a famous electronic music scene, and crazy nightlife attract millions of tourists.
 The German parliament is located here.
 Berlin has world-renowned universities and a thriving start-up scene with a focus on tech, media, and sustainability.

 Berlin is home to people from all over the world: One third of the inhabitants have a migration background.
-Berlin's foodscape reflects this cultural diversity – from Doner kebap street food and Mexican restaurants to Russian and Asian supermarkets.
-The many bakeries across the city mirror Germans' love for bread.
+Berlin's foodscape reflects this cultural diversity – from Döner kebap street food and Mexican restaurants to Russian and Asian supermarkets.
+The many bakeries across the city mirror the Germans' love for bread.
 Artisanal bread is experiencing a come-back.
 A steadily rising number of (currently about 120) organic supermarkets is specifically concentrated in wealthier parts of the city.
 Socioeconomic inequality is high; the risk of poverty is three times higher for people with a migration background (monthly net income lower than 60% of Berliners' average income of 1538 €).
-Berlin comprises of 12 districts, each of which has its own unique character.
+Berlin comprises 12 districts, each of which has its own unique character.
 Berliners strongly identify with the district they live in.
-The district of Prenzlauer Berg is notorious for young families who love organic food, Mahrzahn for its residential tower blocks, and Neukölln combines all contrasts of Berlin – poor and rich, Arab delicacies and Berlin curry sausage, the calm and spacious green field of the former airport Tempelhof, and busy street life.
+The district of Prenzlauer Berg is notorious for young families who love organic food, Mahrzahn for its industrialised apartment blocks, and Neukölln combines all contrasts of Berlin – poor and rich, Arab delicacies and Berlin curry sausage, the calm and spacious green field of the former airport Tempelhof, and busy street life.

 Berlin has politically active and opinionated inhabitants hungry for reconnecting with food production.
 A traditional form of urban farming in Berlin are allotment gardens – they cover about 3% of the urban area.
 More than 100 urban agriculture initiatives are registered.
-Alleys at the outskirts of Berlin are planted with fruit trees and more school gardens are set up every year.
+Roads at the outskirts of Berlin are lined with fruit trees and more school gardens are set up every year.
 The "We are fed up!" ("Wir haben es satt!") demonstration against industrial farming practices and for more sustainable agriculture attracts up to 30,000 people each year.
 The bottom-up Food Policy Council founded in 2016 demands sustainable and democratic transformation of Berlin's food system.